suganya101993/Assignment/README.md

     cd cucumber-js-selenium-webdriver-example
     npm install

-This will install Appium, but you'll need to start the server (it's probably best to do this in a separate terminal):

-    cd node_modules/appium/
-    node .

-Once that has started successfully, then try running the test:

-    [me@computer cucumber-js-selenium-webdriver-example]$ grunt android
-    Running "jshint:files" (jshint) task
-    >> 4 files lint free.

-    Running "exec:run_cucumber_tests" (exec) task

-    Feature: Searching for cucumbers
-      As an internet user
-      In order to find out more about cucumbers
-      I want to be able to search for information about cucumbers

-      Scenario: Google cucumber search       # features/google.feature:6
-        When I search Google for "cucumbers" # features/google.feature:7 Then I should see some results       # features/google.feature:8

-    1 scenario (1 passed)
-    2 steps (2 passed)

-    Done, without errors.

-All done!

-## Writing your own tests

 If you want to use this as a jumping off point for a new test project, then remove all the git gubbins:

     rm -R .git